binary-com/academy/_posts/en/2014-07-08-binary-com-nominated-for-another-award.md

 ---
 layout: post
-title: Binary.com nominated for another award!
+title: "Binary.com nominated for another award!"
+language: en
-permalink: /binary-com-nominated-for-another-award/
+permalink: /en/binary-com-nominated-for-another-award/
 excerpt: We are pleased to announce that Binary.com is one of this year's nominees for the UK Forex Awards 2014.
 ---